Every Version of Microsoft Copilot Explained: What Changes April 15 and What It Means for Your Institution

 The Complete Pricing Guide for Financial Institutions

 Microsoft structures Copilot pricing differently depending on your base M365 plan.
-The promotional rates through June 30 make some paths significantly cheaper than others.
-Here's every pricing scenario, verified against the Microsoft Tech Community blog and CSP partner documentation.
+Microsoft's July 1, 2026 list-price increase and the current Copilot promotions make some paths cheaper than others, so timing matters.
+Here's every pricing scenario, verified against the Microsoft Tech Community blog, the Microsoft licensing news, and CSP partner documentation.

 Three numbers stand out.
-The Business Standard + Copilot bundle at $22/month is lower than Business Premium alone at list price.
-That's the best deal in Microsoft's current licensing structure, but it comes without the security stack that regulated institutions need.
-The Business Premium + Copilot bundle at $32/month saves $11/user/month compared to the $43 list price after July 1.
-And the standalone add-on at $18/month is available immediately for institutions not approaching renewal.
+The Business Standard + Copilot bundle at $22/month is lower than Business Premium alone, but it comes without the security stack that regulated institutions need.
+The Business Premium + Copilot bundle at $32/month is about $10 more than Business Premium alone, and on July 1 that $32 becomes Microsoft's permanent price for the bundle rather than rising to a higher rate.
+And the standalone Copilot Business add-on at $18/month, promotional through December 31, 2026, is available immediately for institutions not approaching renewal.

 One important clarification: these CSP promotional rates are available to both new and existing Microsoft 365 customers.
 Earlier guidance suggested restrictions for existing customers, but Microsoft confirmed in February 2026 that CSP promos apply to "new or existing customers transacting via CSP."
 The one-time-only restriction was also removed, so customers can renew at promotional rates.